kmbrlynn/EditDistance/ps4-readme.txt

  *  Explain what you did to find the alignment itself.
  **********************************************************************/

-I did some pretty oldschool C-style stuff, making pointers to the "current" square and each of its "neighboring" squares - right, diagonal, and bottom.
+I used C-style arrays, with pointers to the "current" square and each of its "neighboring" squares - right, diagonal, and bottom - in addition to a flagging pointer that marks the recovered square as "chosen."

-I started off with one big while-loop, which detected the length of my two member strings.
-This gave me my base case.

-Inside this loop is a smaller loop that iterates over the three pointers to neighbor squares (which I had put in an array).
-There are three different cases for each element in the array of pointers to
-neighbor-squares: right, diagonal, or bottom.
-So, nine altogether.

-Let's say the index of the array matches up with the right-neighbor pointer.
-First I check whether this could have happened, by subtracting the dereferenced right-neighbor pointer from the dereferenced "current" pointer.
-If it equals two, we're good.
-If it does not equal two, we break out and try the same thing on the diagonal and bottom squares.

-Recovering the correct neighbor-square causes us to push the appropriate characters to the alignment string, set the "current" pointer to the neighbor-square pointer, increment the appropriate index (in this case, j), and update all the other neighbor-pointers based on the incremented indices.

-When we break out of the while-loop, we are done.
+Inside a while-loop, there are 3 if-cases for each of the neighboring squares.
+These detect (1) that it's in the bounds of the array, and (2), that the difference between the current square's dereferenced value and the neighboring square's dereferenced value is correctly evaluated as either 0, 1, or 2.

+If these tests succeed, the pointer to the "current" square assumes the value of the pointer to the chosen square.
+It traverses like this until the end.

 /**********************************************************************
  * Does your code work correctly with the endgaps7.txt test file?